openfoodfacts/openfoodfacts-hungergames-react/README.md

 - yarn install
 - yarn start

-To test the ingredients parts, add `?type=ingredients` to the url
+To test the ingredients part, add `?type=ingredients` to the url To test the nutrition part, add `?type=nutrition` to the url
 ## Libraries:

 - React